rkudipud/gha_poc/README.md

 # Project Repository

-This repository contains the main project code and associated DevOps tools for CI/CD.
+This repository contains the main project code and an advanced DevOps automation system with a modular PR validation framework.

 ## Project Components